Iceland Expedition

 I first set foot on Icelandic soil in 2016, in the early days of my journey as a photographer.
 In the years that followed, I returned countless times, through storms, under the midnight sun, across aurora-lit nights, and over silent volcanic plains, and I fell deeply in love with this rugged island in the North Atlantic.

-However, in recent years, my focus shifted toward Africa, yet this geothermal paradise at the edge of the Arctic always held a special place in my heart.
+However, in recent years, my focus shifted towards building and hosting expeditions in Africa, Patagonia and Himalayas.
+Yet this geothermal paradise at the edge of the Arctic always held a special place in my heart.
 It was last summer, when some of my returning expedition guests began asking about Iceland, that the idea was sparked to return to the drawing board.
 I realized I could combine my local network, elaborate photographic understanding of the islandic landscape, and my fascination with Icelandic light to craft something truly unique.

 It is with great pride that I now launch this expedition: a carefully designed photographic journey into the very heart of Iceland, far beyond the crowded viewpoints.
 Together, we will venture to places most travelers never see, traveling in all-terrain vehicles to some of the island’s wildest glaciers, volcanoes, and geothermal zones.
 If you’ve ever dreamed of experiencing Iceland in a raw, intimate, and unforgettable way, this expedition is your chance to make that dream real.